Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Denver, Colorado Ranked
+Top Grease Trap Cleaning Companies in Denver, Colorado Ranked

 For any restaurant, food truck, or commercial kitchen in Denver, proper grease trap and interceptor maintenance is not just a best practice-it's a legal requirement enforced by the city's Department of Public Health & Environment (DDPHE).
 Effective grease management prevents sewer blockages, environmental contamination, and costly fines, ensuring your business runs smoothly and remains in good standing.
 This guide outlines Denver's specific regulations, practical maintenance steps, and what you can expect when managing this critical aspect of your food service operation.